benpate/derp/README.md

 ### Error Codes

-Every error in derp includes a numeric error code.
-We suggest using standard **HTTP status codes**, but you can return any number that works for you.
-To help you dig to the original cause of the error, nested error codes will "bubble up" from the original root cause, unless you specifically override them.
+Every derp erro is defined with a specific error code, corresponding to the standard [HTTP status codes](https://www.rfc-editor.org/rfc/rfc9110.html#name-status-codes).
+These are created with helper functions such as `InternalError` and `NotFoundError`.To help you dig to the original cause of the error, nested error codes will "bubble up" from the original root cause, unless you specifically override them.

-To set an error code, just pass a **non-zero** `code` number to the `derp.New` function.
-To let underlying codes bubble up, just pass a **zero**.

 ## 3. Reporting Plug-Ins